leonov-o/medicine-delivery-app/README.md

 How to run

 Environment variables must be set before startup.
+Check .env_example.

 Client